Florham Park, New Jersey: Economy

 Florham Park is the North American headquarters of the BASF corporation, the world's largest chemical company.
 Nickel alloys producer VDM Metals USA (formerly operating under the name of ThyssenKrupp VDM USA and Precision Rolled Products) operates a melting plant in Florham Park.
-Business process services company Conduent is based in Florham Park.
+Business process services company Conduent and bookseller BNED are based in Florham Park.

 The National Football League's New York Jets relocated their main headquarters in 2008 to the Atlantic Health Jets Training Center, located in Florham Park.
 The Jets relocated to Florham Park from their old facilities at Hofstra University in Hempstead, New York.
 The team holds its day-to-day operations during the year in Florham Park, while relocating during July and August to Cortland, New York, for training camp.
 Florham Park beat out Berkeley Heights, Jersey City, Millburn, South Amboy, and Wood-Ridge, which had all been finalists contending to be the host of the new facility.